dbo99/csdvr----calsimII-data-vis-in-r/README.md

    key file  | use
 ------------ | -------------
-csv_list.r | point to your file names of csvs and give them scenario nicknames scen_facts.r | tell order to plot scenarios in (ie break default alphabetic) control.r | main user interface - actually read-in data and analyze or batch export plots
+csv_list.r | point to your file names of csvs and give them scenario nicknames scen_facts.r | tell order to plot scenarios in (ie left to right/top to bottom in legend) control.r | main user interface - actually read-in data and analyze or batch export plots

 ### uses ###